meirisoda/obsidian/School_Fall2023/PSCL389/Group Project/Reading Notes.md

 > Lessens the pleasure found in mndane events and in the long run by a process of habituation that **erodes the impact of good fortune itself**.
 ## Studies
 ### Study 1
-Interviewed accident victims (11 paraplegic, 18 guadraplegics; 85% response rate) as well as lottery winners.
+Interviewed accident victims (11 paraplegic, 18 guadraplegics; 85% response rate) as well as lottery winners (197 major winners; 52% response rate; winning amounts range f.